mroth/pullcrusher/README.md

 Things that still need to be done before v0.0.1 of this gem gets released.

-  * Minimal error handling
+  * Minimal error handling (somewhat taken care of since Methadone handles exceptions okay) √
   * Handle your own repos not just others (cant do a pull request really?
-I guess just leave it in branch and ask perso to do manually?)
+I guess just leave it in branch and ask person to do manually?)
+(PUNTING ON THIS TILL NEXT VERSION)
-  * Some very very basic tests, and setup travis-ci to ensure we run on ruby 1.8.7 as well.
+  * Some very very basic tests, and setup travis-ci to ensure we run on ruby 1.8.7 as well. √